 “These locally driven efforts strive to make Kanab a destination, and we appreciate everyone coming together to make this project happen.
 This project will increase economic development through additional recreational opportunities providing beneficial growth in Kane County,” said Kane County Commissioner Dirk Clayson.
 Clayson went on to say, “amid the red sandstone cliffs and sweeping vistas of the Kanab area, we have an enormous potential for outdoor recreation and family friendly trails.
 The Sherry Belle Trail at Jackson Flat Reservoir is a remarkable community asset.”

-l is open during daylight hours and t.
+The Sherry Belle Trail is approximately five kilometers long and is named in honor of the late Sherry Noel, who was a great advocate for trails and regularly promoted community health and wellness.
+The trail is open during daylight hours and the public is welcome to travel and enjoy the trail surrounding the reservoir..
 Motorized vehicles are not permitted on any portion of the trail.
 Trails and other infrastructure development is a major part of the long-term recreational plans for the reservoir.

+The community thanks the local Trails Committee, Kelly Stowell, Kelly Brown, and Mike Noel for all their hard work making this trail happen.
+It will be a great addition to the outdoor recreation possibilities in Kanab.
 This effort is part of a larger vision for an established Kanab City Trail System with linking trails connecting Jackson Flat Reservoir to Kanab City and Jacob Hamblin Park.
 It is the intent for Kanab to become known for its quality trails system, linking downtown Kanab to recreational facilities and parks in the community.

 A big thank you to the sponsors of the race, Kane County Water Conservancy, Kane County Office of Tourism, and Healthy Kane County Coalition.